creditCRD/Credit-master/README.md

-Credit - a fork of Litecoin version with random bonus blocks.
+Credits - a fork of Litecoin version with random bonus blocks.
 Like Litecoin it uses scrypt as a proof of work scheme.

 Algo: Scrypt
 Total Blocks: 10,010,010